benoitfragit/pocketVox/README.md

     dict=/home/benoit/Projet/voicerecognition/frenchWords62K.dic
     acoustic=/home/benoit/Projet/voicerecognition/lium_french_f0
     lm=/home/benoit/Projet/voicerecognition/lm/dictionnary.lm.dmp
+    [applications]
+    Thunar=/home/benoit/Bureau/MyModule/MyModule.dic

 The profile could be registered in any text file but should keep the same structure.

+The section "applications" let you start some specific modules those module will be activated when the given window is activated.
+For example here commands in the dictionnary MyModule.dic will  be executed if Thunar is activated.
+This structure let you separate commands for differents applications.

 Once the PocketvoxProfile has been readen, some objects are started: